Simon Beresford-Wylie

-Simon Beresford-Wylie (born 18 May 1958) is the CEO of Imagination Technologies, a UK-based supplier of semiconductor intellectual property.
-Prior to joining Imagination in October 2020, Beresford-Wylie was the CEO of Arqiva, a UK leader in the provision of communications, broadcast and media services.
-Prior to joining Arqiva in 2015, he was Global Executive Advisor and Executive Vice President to the networks business unit of Samsung Electronics.
-He was the former president and CEO of Nokia Siemens Networks, and a member of the group executive board of Nokia Corporation from February 2005 to October 2009.
-He was a member of the board of directors of the Vitec Group from 1 March 2006 until 30 November 2013.
+Simon Beresford-Wylie (born 18 May 1958) is the CEO of Imagination Technologies, a UK based supplier of semiconductor intellectual property.
+Beresford-Wylie was the CEO of Arqiva.
+He was the former president and CEO of Nokia Siemens Networks and a member of the group executive board of Nokia Corporation.

 Beresford-Wylie is a dual UK-Australian citizen.
 He is married to Margaret and has two children, Edward and Guy.

 Career

-Beresford-Wylie worked for Australian government agencies responsible for taxation and industry policy from 1982 until 1989, before entering the private sector.